tarraneh/tarraneh.github.io/about.md

 description:
 ---
 ## About
 I am a graduate student at the Harvard-Smithsonian Center for Astrophysics.
-My research focuses on transient phenomena, including tidal disruption events and fast radio bursts.
-In the past, I've worked as part of the [Long Wavelength Array](http://www.phys.unm.edu/~lwa/index.html) collaboration based out of the University of New Mexico.
+My research focuses on transient phenomena, from tidal disruption events to fast radio bursts and superluminous supernovae.
+I'm particularly interested in the properties of these events in the radio regime.
+In the past, I worked as part of the [Long Wavelength Array](http://www.phys.unm.edu/~lwa/index.html) collaboration based out of the University of New Mexico.

 Though I'm east-coast bound for the time being, I'm a desert dweller at heart, hailing from the enchanted mountains of Northern New Mexico.